How to Make a Didgeridoo

-The following resource is taken directly from the Echo Tree website.
-Echo Tree has been handcrafting high end, musical quality didgeridoos since the year 2000, with a focus on musical quality and professional craftsmanship.
-To access their website you can go to www.echotree.com.au
+Didgeridoos are made in many different ways.
+The following resource is taken directly from Echo Tree, who have been handcrafting didgeridoos since the year 2000, with a focus on musical quality and professional craftsmanship.
+Echo Tree specialises in custom made high end didgeridoos, made to order. www.echotree.com.au

-Echo Tree only make their didgeridoos from sound, good quality Australian timbers that have been naturally hollowed out by termites.
-These timbers are collected by Echo Tree.
+Genuine didgeridoos are made from sound, good quality Australian timbers that have been naturally hollowed out by termites.
+These are collected from the bush stored for seasoning.

 Once we have selected our didgeridoo, the next step is to clean the termite waste from the inside of the hollow tree.

 After the hollow tree has been cleaned out we place it under controlled conditions to season.
 With the bark still on, we leave our timber to season, before it is ready for the didgeridoo handcrafting process.

 The main reason that many didgeridoos crack and split after purchase is that they are made from timber that is 'green' or unseasoned.
 Green timber is very unstable and as it dries out in uncontrolled conditions it will often split.
 Another reason many didgeridoos fail a short time after purchase is because they are not properly treated and sealed.

 The instrument is then sealed both inside and out.
 We seal the inside to protect it from the moisture and humidity that results from a player's breath and dribble.
 If the inside is not sealed, the constant hydration and dehydration (wetting and drying) that will occur with use can age and crack the instrument from the inside out.
 This can eventually lead to air leaks and the need for costly repair.

 The outside is sealed for similar reasons but with the added function to enhance the beauty of the wood grain and/or Aboriginal artwork it protects